-A Southern California native, Baldonado grow up in San Gabriel and is known for her community work.
+A Southern California native, Baldonado grew up in San Gabriel and is known for her community work.
 She volunteers countless hours speaking to students about the importance of pursuing a college degree.
 Baldonado was a volunteer mentor for seven years with the Big Brothers, Big Sisters organization.

 In 2013, NBC4 and Baldonado joined forces with the Hispanic Scholarship Fund to establish the first-ever NBCUniversal/NBC4 Scholarship.
 She credits the organization with helping her earn a degree in Social Science from U.C.
 Berkeley.